 No matter what, safety needs to come first when children are involved.
 You may want to avoid going to activities in neighborhoods that make you uncomfortable.
 Your kids may be scared to talk to strangers, so consider starting with familiar people and places.
 As they get older, you can start to venture out and expose them to more mature situations.

 Finally, if it isn’t an enjoyable experience for your kids, then what’s the point?
 Choose projects that involve your children in a fun way, but also teach and inspire them.
 Avoid topics and activities that are too serious and sad for young children.
 Be sure to engage with them afterwards and ask what they thought, and if they would be willing to do it again.

-What types of volunteer activities does your family enjoy?
+What type of family volunteer activities do you enjoy?